-Database Field Name Valid_L Data Type TEXT Inclusion Optional Width 1 Domain WLIA YesNoDomain Examples Y, N Description Indicates if the address range on the left sid e of the road segment should be used for civic location validation.
-A va lue of "Y" mear ns the Road Centerline layer can be used for address validation and the erefore any Ad dress Number within the address range on the left side of the road se egment should be considered by the LVF to be valid.
-A value of "N" means the Road Centerline layer should not be used for validation and an Address Number within the address range on the left side of the road segment • cture Address Point layer.
-If no values are populated, a value of "Y" is a ssumed.
+Database Field Name Valid_L

+Data Type ТЕХТ Inclusion No

+Width 1 Domain WLIA YesNoDomain

+Examples Y, N

+Description Indicates if the address range civic location validation.
+A va for address validation and the on the left side of the road se value of "N" means the Road an Address Number within the should only be validated usin populated, a value of "Y" is a e on the left side lue of "Y" mear erefore any Add gment should l Centerline laye ne address rang g the Site/Struct ssumed. e of the road segment should be used for hs the Road Centerline layer can be used dress Number within the address range be considered by the LVF to be valid.
+A er should not be used for validation and e on the left side of the road segment cture Address Point layer.
+If no values are